joolstorrentecalo/gitlab-foss/doc/user/packages/dependency_proxy/index.md

 ## Enable or turn off the Dependency Proxy for a group

 > - Required role [changed](https://gitlab.com/gitlab-org/gitlab/-/issues/350682) from Developer to Maintainer in GitLab 15.0.
-> - Required role [changed](https://gitlab.com/gitlab-org/gitlab/-/issues/370471) from Maintainer to Owner in GitLab 17.0.

 To enable or turn off the Dependency Proxy for a group: